Electron backscatter diffraction: Scattered electron imaging

 EBSD detectors can have forward scattered electron diodes (FSD) at the bottom, in the middle (MSD) and at the top of the detector.
-Forward-scattered electron (FSE) imaging involves collecting electrons scattered at small angles (forward-scattered) from the surface of a sample, which provides information about the surface topography and composition.
+Forward-scattered electron (FSE) imaging involves collecting electrons scattered at small angles from the surface of a sample, which provides information about the surface topography and composition.
 The FSE signal is also sensitive to the crystallographic orientation of the sample.
 By analysing the intensity and contrast of the FSE signal, researchers can determine the crystallographic orientation of each pixel in the image.

 The FSE signal is typically collected simultaneously with the BSE signal in EBSD analysis.
 The BSE signal is sensitive to the average atomic number of the sample, and is used to generate an image of the surface topography and composition.
 The FSE signal is superimposed on the BSE image to provide information about the crystallographic orientation.

 Image generation has a lot of freedom when using the EBSD detector as an imaging device.
 An image created using a combination of diodes is called virtual or VFSD.
 It is possible to acquire images at a rate akin to slow scan imaging in the SEM by excessive binning of the EBSD CCD camera.
 It is possible to suppress or isolate the contrast of interest by creating composite images from simultaneously captured images, which offers a wide range of combinations for assessing various microstructure characteristics.
 Nevertheless, VFSD images do not include the quantitative information inherent to traditional EBSD maps; they simply offer representations of the microstructure.